Do you need 3% cash down in 2026 if you use San Diego down payment assistance, and what are your allowed sources?

 8) Lock your rate at the right stage.
 You should time the lock based on lender guidance and program milestones to avoid lock extensions that could increase costs.

-You are working with real prices and timelines, so it helps to see how this plays out.
+Real prices and timelines make it easier to plan.
 With a $600,000 condo in La Mesa, closing costs might land between $12,000 and $20,000 depending on taxes, insurance, and rate choice.
 Under SDHC with a conventional first mortgage, you would need 3 percent down or $18,000.
 If that 3 percent is a gift, your personal cash could be limited to whatever closing costs remain after SDHC’s up to $15,000 cap and any seller or lender credits.
 With County CalHome on an eligible unincorporated property, you could cover up to 20 percent down with the grant plus up to $10,000 of closing costs, which can bring borrower cash close to zero if the numbers fit within limits.

 You should also consider buying power in popular central neighborhoods.
 In North Park, condos often list in the $600,000 to $700,000 range, which can align with program caps better than single-family homes.
 In Chula Vista and Spring Valley, you can often find homes closer to entry-level prices than coastal markets, improving your odds of fitting assistance rules.
 When you compare options, you will benefit from guidance by a real estate agent San Diego CA buyers trust, along with a knowledgeable real estate broker San Diego professionals rely on for program experience.